rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

   tasks:

-    - name: Print a specific entry of a dictionnaire
+    - name: Print a specific entry of a dictionary
       debug:
         msg: "The {{ service[type]['name'] }} will be installed with the packages {{ service[type].rpm }}"
 ```